 A fair amount of my friends and colleagues are in recovery and don’t drink alcohol at all.
 Some of my friends are triathletes and drink only occasionally in order to maximize their training time.
-Other folks I know probably drink fairly regularly and upped their game around the holidays.
-After all, booze often flows freely at office parties, social gatherings, family functions and holiday stress tends to increase alcohol consumption.
+Other folks I know probably drink fairly regularly and upped their game around the holidays and certainly during COVID.
+Several studies have tracked the dramatic increase increase in alcohol use during the pandemic and one study found that binge drinking jumped 19% for every week during COVID quarantines.

-Combine excessive December drinking with the widespread desire for a fresh start as we begin a new year (and in this case, a new decade) and you have “Dry January,” an annual tradition launched a few ago years in the UK where participants ditch alcohol for the first thirty-one days of the year.
+Combine excessive drinking with the widespread desire for a fresh start as we begin a new year that with any luck, will be better than 2020 and you have “Dry January,” an annual tradition launched a few ago years in the UK where participants ditch alcohol for the first thirty-one days of the year.

 It’s a little gimmicky, but eliminating alcohol from your diet has some clear benefits.
 Here are a few: